Second Schleswig War: The Danish strategy

 The problem with the Danevirke line was that perhaps it was relatively strong against a frontal assault but leaned on bodies of water or marshes at both ends.
 In early 1864, these waters and marshes froze solid in a hard winter letting the Germans bypass the Danevirke.
 The first attempt to bypass the position failed near Missunde, but eventually the Germans appeared in force in the Danevirke's rear, compelling the Danish high command to order the line abandoned.
 As this decision was taken in violation of direct orders from the Danish government and in opposition to public opinion in Denmark, General de Meza was relieved of his command and replaced by the more loyal General Gerlach.

 The Danish army then occupied another fortified line called "the old Dybbøl".
 This position did not bar the entrance to Jutland but only the tip of a peninsula jutting into the Baltic Sea.
 There is little doubt that the command of the army did not believe that they could successfully repulse a well-prepared German siege and consequent assault on the Dybbøl position, and assumed that the political level would let the army be evacuated by sea and then fight the war on the principles of the north–south axis strategy.

-But the political level did not appreciate the gravity of the situation, insisting on maintaining military presence in Schleswig and at the same time refused more modest German demands of peace.
+The political level, however, did not appreciate the gravity of the situation, insisting on maintaining military presence in Schleswig and at the same time refused more modest German demands of peace.
 Hence the army was ordered to defend the Dybbøl position "to the last man", and consequently the siege of Dybbøl began.